-D. H azardous Work Und er Article 139 of the Labor Code, 956 the minimum age for engaging in hazardous work is 18 years.
-Haza ion 3 of the Special Protection of Children against Child Abuse, Exploitation and Discrimination Act 957 prohibits ardous Child Labor, defined as work which, by its nature or the circumstances in which it is carried out, is hazardous or y to be harmful to the health, safety or morals of children, such that it: (a) Debases, degrades or demeans the intrinsic worth and dignity of a child as a human being; or (b) Exposes the child to physical, emotional or sexual abuse, or is found to be highly stressful psychologically or may prejudice morals; or (c) Is performed underground, underwater or at dangerous heights; or (d) Involves the use of dangerous machinery, equipment and tools such as power-driven or explosive power-actuated tools; or (e) Exposes the child to physical danger such as, but not limited to the dangerous feats of balancing, physical strength or contortion, or which requires the manual transport of heavy loads; or (f) Is performed in an unhealthy environment exposing the child to hazardous working conditions, elements, substances, co-agents or processes involving ionizing, radiation, fire, flammable substances, noxious components and the like, or to extreme temperatures, noise levels, or vibrations; or (g) Is performed under particularly difficult conditions; or (h) Exposes the child to biological agents such as bacteria, fungi, viruses, protozoans, nematodes and other parasites; or (i) Involves the manufacture or handling of explosives and other pyrotechnic products.
-Sect ors: and er the Guidelines in Assessing and Determining Hazardous Work in the Employment of Persons Below 18 Years of Age 958 its subsequent amendment 959 , work and activities in the following industrial and occupational classifications have been tified and declared hazardous to those under the age of 18 years: Mining and Quarrying Construction Transportation and Storage Water Supply; Sewerage, Waste Management, and Remediation Activities
+Under Article 139 of the Labor Code, 956 the minimum age for engaging in hazardous work is 18 years.

+Section 3 of the Special Protection of Children against Child Abuse, Exploitation and Discrimination Act prohibits Hazardous Child Labor, defined as work which, by its nature or the circumstances in which it is carried out, is hazardous or likely to be harmful to the health, safety or morals of children, such that it:

+- (a) Debases, degrades or demeans the intrinsic worth and dignity of a child as a human being; or - (b) Exposes the child to physical, emotional or sexual abuse, or is found to be highly stressful psychologically or may prejudice morals; or - (c) Is performed underground, underwater or at dangerous heights; or - (d) Involves the use of dangerous machinery, equipment and tools such as power-driven or explosive power-actuated tools; or - (e) Exposes the child to physical danger such as, but not limited to the dangerous feats of balancing, physical strength or contortion, or which requires the manual transport of heavy loads; or - (f) Is performed in an unhealthy environment exposing the child to hazardous working conditions, elements, substances, co-agents or processes involving ionizing, radiation, fire, flammable substances, noxious components and the like, or to extreme temperatures, noise levels, or vibrations; or - (g) Is performed under particularly difficult conditions; or - (h) Exposes the child to biological agents such as bacteria, fungi, viruses, protozoans, nematodes and other parasites; or - (i) Involves the manufacture or handling of explosives and other pyrotechnic products.